Student Resources

 Aggie Health & Wellness Center

 The university maintains a well-equipped integrated health center on campus, providing comprehensive medical and acute care, laboratory, pharmacy, and counseling services, EAP, limited workers compensation care and health education services.
 Hospitalization and emergency services are available in the community.
-Undergraduate students are eligible for services at the Center.
-Main Campus students enrolled in 12 or more credits (6 in a summer session) may access the Center without an office visit fee as fees have been paid through full-time enrollment.
+Undergraduate and graduate students are eligible for services at the Center.
+Main Campus undergraduate students enrolled in 12 or more credits (6 in a summer session) and graduate students enrolled in 9 or more credits may access the Center without an office visit fee as fees have been paid through full-time enrollment.
 Students enrolled for less than 12 credits (5 in summer session) may choose to pay the semester health fee of $105 or a $35 office visit fee for medical care.
 The Center accepts payment for medical, laboratory and pharmacy services through cash, credit card, and student account.
 Filing for insurance reimbursement can be done as well.

-Counseling services at Aggie Health & Wellness provide students and the campus with individual, couples and group counseling, crisis intervention, outreach programs, and consultation.
+Counseling services at Aggie Health & Wellness provide students and the campus with individual, group counseling, crisis intervention, outreach programs, and consultation.
 We assist students who are dealing with issues such as relationship concerns, depression, anxiety, stress management, trauma and self-esteem and more.
 In addition, the Aggie Health & Wellness also has services and resources that support harm reduction.
-These services include: information concerning the decisions that surround alcohol use, sexual assault, and violence prevention; social work services, an on-campus food pantry and provides resource support for students who may need assistance with housing, insurance or other basic needs.
-All services are strictly confidential and are free.
+These services include: information concerning the decisions that surround alcohol use, sexual assault, and violence prevention.

-The Aggie Health & Wellness Center is open Monday- Friday from 8:00 am - 12:00 pm & 1:00pm - 5:00 pm.
-The Center is closed during the lunch hour from 12:00 pm -1 pm during the academic year and 11:30 am - 1:00 pm when classes are not in session.
+The Aggie Health & Wellness Center is open Monday- Friday from 8:00 am - 11:30 am & 1:00pm - 5:00 pm.
+The Center is closed during the lunch hour from 11:30 am.
 The Center is located on the corner of Breland and Stewart St (3080 Breland Drive) and offers both in-person and telehealth appointments.
 For more information, please call (575) 646-1512 or visit the website at wellness.nmsu.edu.

 Campus Dining